 The Company's main office lease has a term of 15 years expiring in 2025.
-Excluding subleases, the commitment is approximately \$161,000 per month for 2017 (including operating costs and property taxes).
-The annual square foot rate increases in 2018, 2020 and 2023.
+Excluding subleases, the commitment is approximately \$155,000 per month for 2018 (including operating costs and property taxes).
+The annual square foot rate increases in 2020 and 2023.
 The Company also leases approximately 15,000 square feet of office space in another location with the lease expiring in 2025.
-The monthly commitment is approximately \$71,000 per month for 2017 (including operating costs and property taxes).
-The annual square foot rate increases in 2018, 2020 and 2022.
+The monthly commitment is approximately \$72,000 per month for 2017 (including operating costs and property taxes).
+The annual square foot rate increases in 2020 and 2022.
 A portion of the current space is subleased on a month-to-month basis.
-Sublease payments totalling \$11,700 per month are expected to be received for 2017.
+Sublease payments totaling \$20,000 per month are expected to be received for 2018 including a new sublease the Company entered into effective on July 1, 2017 for approximately 3,000 square feet.
+Based on current day market conditions, a liability of \$0.2 million was accrued towards the estimated sublease loss, which is calculated as the present value of the difference between estimated current day sublease rental rates that could be reasonably obtained for the property and those which the Company is committed to pay to the Landlord.